ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 ![](images/solution2/Contents.png)

-### Build the Java application
+### Build the application

-You can build and run the application as you normally would using `mvn` for local development.
+You can build and run the application as you normally would using `mvn` for java local development or `node` and `npm` for node development.
 You can also build a docker image and run the application in a container to ensure consistent execution locally and on the cloud.
 Use the following steps to build your docker image.

 1. Ensure your local Docker engine is started.
    ```